colingillette/algorithm-intro/README.md

 * **merge-sort.py**: An implementation of a merge sort algorithm.
 * **bubble-sort.py**: An implementation of a bubble sort algorithm.
 * **closest-pair.py**: An implementation of the closest pair problem
+* **sieve.py**: The sieve of eratosthenes, used to find all prime numbers below 10 million or so.